 Understanding Property Valuation

 Property valuation determines the market value of a property based on factors like location, size, condition, and market trends.
-Traditional methods include:
+Traditional methods include:- Comparative Market Analysis (CMA): Compares the property to similar recently sold properties.

 - Cost Approach: Estimates value based on the cost to rebuild the property, adjusted for depreciation.